forestgrape/people_interactions/conflicts/military.md

 By the hallmarks above equipment can be classified into offensive, defensive or mixed equipment.

 The classification just gives a tendency in usage but does not restrict it:
-* Offensive Equipment able to destroy fixed structures can be used for defense purposes for example to target the opponent supply routes. // Ukraine used HIMARS launched rockets in this respect effectively in the [2022 invasion of Russia into Ukraine](ru_ukr_conflict.md).
+* Offensive Equipment able to destroy fixed structures can be used for defense purposes for example to target the opponent supply routes. // Ukraine used HIMARS launched rockets in this respect effectively to defend itself in the [2022 invasion of Russia](ru_ukr_conflict.md).
 * Armored offensive equipment can be used in defense, though it usually is not a resource efficient usage.
-* When carrying out offenses, offensive equipment often needs to be protected, for this defensive or mixed equipment is needed.
+* When carrying out conquests, offensive equipment often needs to be protected, for this defensive or mixed equipment is needed.

 => For offensive actions nearly always at least some offensive equipment is required and a flexible offensive force includes defensive or mixed equipment.
 For defense, defensive equipment is best suited.